Volunteer with the Anti Violence Project

 Benefits of Volunteering

-- Gain or utilize analysis, knowledge, and awareness of gender-based and sexualized violence and the forms it takes
+- Gain and utilize knowledge, analysis, and awareness of gender-based and sexualized violence and the forms it takes

-- Gain skills to support and empower survivors and allies
+- Build skills to support and empower survivors and allies

 - Join a team of people committed to creating change on personal, community, institutional, and systemic levels